jmacego/jmacego.github.io/_posts/2019-07-06-jmac-issues-with-geographical-dns.md

 categories: [Learning Series, DNS, firewalls]
 tags: []
 ---
 DNS, the Domain Name System, has become something of a Swiss Army Knife of networking and systems engineering.
-One of the tools in this set is to determine a user's location, and then send an IP address of a nearby server that can service the request.
+One of the tools in this set determines a user's location, and then send an IP address of a nearby server that can service the request.

 On the surface, this seems like a great idea.
 Let us dig deeper and see what it can break.
 <!--more-->